Willie McKay: November 2007 arrests

-On 28 November 2007 it was reported by BBC News that McKay – together with Portsmouth manager Harry Redknapp and Managing Director Peter Storrie, former Portsmouth and then acting Leicester chairman Milan Mandaric, and former Portsmouth footballer Amdy Faye, on loan at Rangers – had been arrested by City of London Police in relation to the ongoing inquiries into allegations of corruption in football.
-Mckay was never charged and police bail was dropped after 2 years.
+On 28 November 2007, it was reported by BBC News that McKay – together with Portsmouth manager Harry Redknapp and Managing Director Peter Storrie, former Portsmouth and then acting Leicester chairman Milan Mandaric, and former Portsmouth footballer Amdy Faye, on loan at Rangers – had been arrested by City of London Police in relation to the ongoing inquiries into allegations of corruption in football.
+McKay was among several individuals questioned during a City of London Police investigation into alleged football corruption.
+He was never charged, and police bail was dropped after two years.

 Doncaster Rovers experiment

 In Doncaster Rovers' 2011–12 season they struggled for form, failing to win any of their first seven matches.
 Then manager, Sean O'Driscoll, was sacked, with Dean Saunders being brought in to replace him.

 With the help of McKay, Doncaster Rovers brought in several "big–name" players in on loans and short-term contracts to try and rescue the club's Championship status, including El Hadji Diouf, Pascal Chimbonda, Herita Ilunga, Carl Ikeme, Frédéric Piquionne, and Habib Beye.
 Other players linked with the club included Robert Pires and the ex-Real Madrid midfielder Mahamadou Diarra.
 In the end, Doncaster were relegated to League One with three games still to play after a highly controversial match against Portsmouth.
-Many supporters blamed the failure to stay in the Championship on McKay's involvement.
+The club's relegation led to criticism from some supporters regarding McKay's recruitment strategy, though other factors were also cited as contributing to the team's performance.
 At the end of the 2011–12 season, chairman John Ryan deemed the McKay "experiment" over as it "didn't work" and "wouldn't work in the third tier" anyway.

 Emiliano Sala

-Willie McKay and his son were involved in the events surrounding the tragic death of Emiliano Sala.
+Willie McKay and his son were involved in the events surrounding the transfer and death of Emiliano Sala.